spicelang/spice/README.md

 ```

 #### Setup dev environment
-There is a batch / sh script to help you with that.
+There is a batch/shell script called `dev-setup` to help you with that.
 It will do the following things:

 - Make sure you have all dependencies
 - Clone and build the required LLVM version to the `llvm` subdirectory